-Figure 12 shows where those who work in North La Crosse reside.
+Figure 13 and 14 show where those who work in North La Crosse reside.
 Based on the data, there is a high concentration of North La Crosse workers that live either in North La Crosse, South La Crosse, or in Onalaska.
 Those willing to put up with longer commutes and travel more than 25 miles outside of North La Crosse for work comprise more than 30% of North La Crosse residents.